tzenderman/build-task/README.md

 ### File contents

-Since the section is used inside the template, the reference inside the template also needs to be updated (you can see this inside the `src/templates/product.template.html` file.
+Since the section is used inside the template, the reference inside the template also needs to be updated (you can see this inside the `src/templates/product.template.html` file).
 So, we need to update that line in the new duplicated template to be:

 `{% section 'product-sections-template-abc-1' %}`